 Three of those four losses for Wyoming came against teams in the NCAA tourney and the Hoosiers used a run to the Big Ten Conference quarterfinals to earn this spot.
 This First Four game will feature two talented big men going against one another.
 Graham Ike leads the Cowboys in points (19.6) and rebounds (9.6) while Trayce Jackson-Davis does the same for Indiana with 18.1 and 8.2, respectively.

 The difference maker could be Wyoming's Hunter Maldonado, who averages 18.4 points.
-Both Ike and Maldonado can shoot the three-ball but both shoot less than 30 percent.
+Both Ike and Maldonado can shoot the three-ball but connect on less than 30 percent.

 Wednesday night has two more 16-seeds with the Wright State Raiders (21-13) playing the Bryant Bulldogs (22-9) in the South region.
 Each team features two high-level scorers and the game should be an up-tempo affair.